HeliumEdu/frontend/README.md

 ## Getting Started
 Note that this project is largely a placeholder.
 It has been used to split out frontend code from the backend, and it loosely maintained while the React rewrite of this project is completed.
-However, in the meantime, please be aware that Webpack is being used in a very hacky way (for instance, the generated bundle is useless and should be ignored), and, ultimately, this is legacy code that is being completely overhauled.
+However, in the meantime, please be aware that [Webpack](https://webpack.js.org/) is being used in a very hacky way (for instance, the generated bundle is useless and should be ignored), [Nunjucks](https://mozilla.github.io/nunjucks/), is being used to process HTML templates, and ultimately, this is legacy code that is being completely overhauled.

 ### Project Setup